xulihang/MRZ-Reading-Benchmark/README.md

-# MRZ-Reading-Benchmark
+# OCR Benchmark

-MRZ Reading Benchmark
+A tool for OCR benchmark